SchweizerischeBundesbahnen/esta-webjs-extensions/README.md

 can use to handle all your authentication tasks.

 ### How to use the authentication module
-Keycloak needs to do some initial setup at the very beginning of the application.
-Therefore the EstaAuthService must be loaded before Angular.
-You need to call the init Method of the EstaAuthService before you bootstrap your AppModule.
+After the redirect from the authentication server, keycloak needs to be notified even before Angular has started.
+This is why we call the init method of the Authservice before Angular has loaded.
+The init method returns us a promise.
+After the promise is resolved or rejected we bootstrap angular with our main application.
 Your main.ts should look like this:

 ```
 import './polyfills.ts';

-import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';
+import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';
-import { enableProdMode } from '@angular/core';
+import {enableProdMode} from '@angular/core';
-import { environment } from './environments/environment';
+import {environment} from './environments/environment';
-import { AppModule } from './app/app.module';
+import {AppModule} from './app/app.module';
-import {EstaAuthService} from 'esta-webjs-extensions';
+import {AuthService} from 'esta-webjs-extensions';

 if (environment.production) {
   enableProdMode();
 }

-EstaAuthService.init({ onLoad: 'check-sso'}, 'assets/auth-config.json')
+AuthService.init({onLoad: 'check-sso'}, 'assets/auth-config.json')
   .then(() => {
-      platformBrowserDynamic().bootstrapModule(AppModule);
+      startAngular();
   })
   .catch((err) => {
-      console.log('Error starting Auth-Service or AngularJS', err);
+    console.warn('Error starting app with keycloak auth-service.
+Do you have the auth-config.json?
+Starting angular anyway', err);
+    startAngular();
   });

+function startAngular() {
+  platformBrowserDynamic().bootstrapModule(AppModule);
+}
 ```

-After the init Method has been called you can import the EstaAuthModule in your app or core module.
+After the set up is done you can import the Authmodule in your app module or in your core module.

 ```
+/**
+ * Copyright (C) Schweizerische Bundesbahnen SBB, 2017.
+ *
+ * ESTA WebJS: Core Module
+ *
+ * @author u218609 (Kevin Kreuzer)
+ * @version: 2.0.0
+ * @since 28.04.2017, 2017.
+ */
+ ...
-import {EstaAuthModule} from 'esta-webjs-extensions';
+import {AuthModule} from 'esta-webjs-extensions';

 @NgModule({
   imports: [
-        CommonModule,
-        RouterModule,
-        EstaAuthModule
-    ],
+    AuthModule
+  ]
-    declarations: [NavComponent, HomeComponent],
+  declarations: [...]
-    exports: [NavComponent]
 })
-export class CoreModule {}
+export class CoreModule {
+}
 ```

-By importing the EstaAuthModule the EstaAuthService is now available over Dependency Injection inside your application.
+By importing the Authmodule the Authservice is now available over dependency injection inside your application.
 ```
-import {EstaAuthService} from 'esta-webjs-extensions';
+import {AuthService} from 'esta-webjs-extensions';

 @Component({
     selector: ...,